-- Soft low fat cheese, fresh onion or chive and one to two whole grain rye crisp breads - Sugar free jelly made with water or diet lemonade and a handful of berries - Handful of olives or a few pickles such as gherkins, pickled onions, sundried tomatoes - One portion of fruit (handful size) - Boiled egg, spinach and tablespoon pine nuts or seeds
+- Soft low fat cheese (not mouldy), fresh onion or chive and one to two whole grain rye crisp breads - Sugar free jelly made with water or diet lemonade and a handful of berries - Handful of olives or a few pickles such as gherkins, pickled onions, sundried tomatoes - One portion of fruit (handful size) - Boiled egg, spinach and tablespoon pine nuts or seeds

-- Palm full of plain unsalted nuts or toasted seed mix (25g) - One 125g pot of light or diet yoghurt or 0% fat Greek style - Baked aubergine with spices, spinach and a teaspoon of rapeseed oil - Fresh one to two small avocado spread over two crisp breads - Two tablespoons soy/endamame beans with one to two tablespoons no added sugar peanut butter - Cucumber/celery or carrot sticks with two to three tablespoons hummus - Two tablespoons roasted tinned chick peas in a teaspoon rape-seed oil and spices - Roasted diced chicken breast with mixed salad, tablespoon soy beans, lemon juice, and coriander - Well cooked turkey kebab stick with pepper, onion and tomatoes - Grated courgette and carrot salad with teaspoon olive oil, onion, coriander and lemon juice or a light low sugar dressing - Glass of low fat unsweetened milk hot or cold - 25g Edam cheese and one small apple - A thin pakora baked on a lightly oiled baking tray
+- Palm full of plain unsalted nuts or toasted seed mix (25g) - One 125g pot of light or diet yoghurt or 0% fat Greek style - Baked aubergine with spices, spinach and a teaspoon of rapeseed oil - 1/2 avocado spread over one to two rye crisp breads - Two tablespoons soy/endamame beans with one to two tablespoons no added sugar peanut butter - Cucumber/ celery or carrot sticks with two to three tablespoons hummus - Two tablespoons roasted tinned chick peas in a teaspoon rape-seed oil and spices - Roasted diced chicken breast with mixed salad, tablespoon soy beans, lemon juice, and coriander - Well cooked turkey kebab stick with pepper, onion and tomatoes - Grated courgette and carrot salad with teaspoon olive oil, onion, coriander and lemon juice or a light low sugar dressing - Glass of low fat unsweetened milk hot or cold - 25g Edam cheese and one small apple - A thin Pakora baked on a lightly oiled baking tray

-These snacks ideally should be part of a healthy balanced diet and kept to only one snack per any 'snacking time' to ensure blood glucose levels remain stable.
+Try to limit snacks between your meals to only when you are feeling hungry.
+Ideally try not to have any more than one snack between meals to ensure blood glucose levels remain stable.
 See Diabetes UK recipes for some more ideas.
 Try swapping crisps, biscuits, cakes to some of the healthy snacks above.

-Food Labelling
+Food labelling